alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 Presumably the party, in need of a long rest, will take Ahmaz's advice.
 The following events will happen:

 #### Event #1: Slaadi Tadpole
+One player is infected with a special slaad tadpole.
+Traditionally a slaad tadpole manifest along with a certain pattern, but this one

 Each segment causes _one_ effect (roll or choose):